aridiosilva/My-TensorFlow-tutorials/README.md

  - ### The Python Standard Library

 Describes the standard library that is distributed with Python.
-It also describes some of the optional components that are commonly included in Python distributions.
+It also describes some of the optional components that are commonly included in Python distributions

    - [*Python Standard Library 3.0*](https://docs.python.org/3/library/)
    - [*Python Global Module Index*](https://docs.python.org/3/py-modindex.html)